 , the state’s capital city, where the most obvious attraction for DogTrekkers is the 32-mile American River Parkway.
 This shady and beloved greenbelt cradles a multi-use trail that stretches from the Old Sacramento historic district all the way to Folsom Lake.
 Along the way are parks, picnic areas and beaches.
 Dogs are allowed almost everywhere at Folsom Lake State Recreation Area, an 18,000-acre preserve with 80 miles of dog-friendly trails as well as ample access to the water.

 In the southwest portion of the Sacramento County lies the Sacramento/San Joaquin River Delta, largest estuary on the West Coast.
-Its web of waterways wind around islands of reclaimed farmland before converging in San Francisco Bay.
 A string of small, dog-friendly towns and marina communities invite exploring in a region widely known for fishing and boating opportunities.

 Samuel P Taylor State Park - Photo Credit: @cchellyyy